-Depending on how badly the nerve has been trapped before surgery some patients may still have some symptoms post operatively.
-Once the surgery has been performed the pressure is no longer on the nerve and in the vast majority of cases this relieves the symptoms of nerve irritation very well (i.e. pins and needles and pain).
-However if the nerve has been significantly damaged by the Carpal Tunnel Syndrome then once the pressure has been taken off the nerve it may still not fully recover and some patients may still experience some numbness or weakness of the hand.
+Depending on how badly the nerve has been trapped before surgery, some patients may still have some symptoms post operatively.
+Once the surgery has been performed the pressure is no longer on the nerve and in the vast majority of cases this relieves the symptoms of nerve irritation very well (for example, pins and needles and pain).
+However, if the nerve has been significantly damaged by the Carpal Tunnel Syndrome then, once the pressure has been taken off the nerve, it may still not fully recover and some patients may still experience some numbness or weakness of the hand.

-Recurrence
+• Recurrence

 Carpal Tunnel Syndrome can recur over time, but this is rare.
-Should symptoms recur rarely further surgery may be required.
+Should symptoms recur, rarely is further surgery required.